TRUCKER HUSS: Special Alert

 Case No. 0:24-cv-3043 (D. Minn., July 30, 2024).

-This Special Alert provides our clients and friends with information on recent legal developments and other current issues in employee benefits.
-Back issues of our Special Alerts and the monthly Benefits Report are posted on the Trucker Huss website (www.truckerhuss.com)
+The Trucker Huss Benefits Report is published monthly to provide our clients and friends with information on recent legal developments and other current issues in employee benefits.
+Back issues of the Benefits Report are posted on the Trucker Huss website (www.truckerhuss.com)

 Editor: Nicholas J. White, nwhite@truckerhuss.com